-Bowdoin students retain their pre-major academic advisors until they declare a major in the spring of their second year.
+Bowdoin students retain their pre-major academic advisors until they declare a major during their fourth semester.
 After the student selects a major, the advising responsibility shifts to the major department.
-(Student files are routed from the pre-major academic advisor to the Office of the Dean of Student Affairs and then to the major department.)
+Each student is assigned a major advisor by the major department (double majors will have an advisor in each major).
+Students should consult with their major department should they desire to change their major advisor.
 Major advisors are familiar with the requirements necessary to complete a major program in a given area.
 As such, the major advising model is more of a specialist model.